-The World War I rotary engines had a unique operating characteristic in which the engine crankcase and cylinders would rotate, while the crankshaft was stationary.
+These World War I rotary engines had a unique operating characteristic.
+The engine crankcase and cylinders would rotate as one unit, while the crankshaft remained stationary.

 The weight of the spinning engine mass created a gyroscopic effect, which would impact the flying characteristics of the airplane.
 The induced torque effect into the airframe created

-a limitation for the rotary engines as aircraft grew in size requiring rpm above 1,400 and ever greater horsepower.
+a limitation for the rotary engines as aircraft grew in size requiring higher RPM and ever greater horsepower.

 The Sopwith F1 Camel